roq-trading/roq-cpp-samples/README.md

 1. Receive market data update
 2. Update model
-3. Send order creation request (when conditions are met)
+3. When conditions are met, send order creation request

-The reality is unfortunately much more complicated!
+The reality is unfortunately more complicated.

 These are some of the reasons why you have to be careful

 * Latest market data snapshot becomes stale if the gateway loses connection to the market data feed.
-  Client must ensure invalidation of market data if it receives a disconnect event.
+  Client must ensure invalidation of market data (and model results) if it receives a disconnect event from the gateway.
 * Several market data update events could arrive as a batch.
   Certain trading strategies, e.g. spread trading, will benefit from postponing the processing until the entire batch has been received.
 * Order action requests could get lost in transit.
-  It is important to monitor for request timeout and take appropriate action if an ack has not been received.
+  It is important to monitor the age of a request and take appropriate action if an ack has not been received within a timeout period.
   There are no silver bullets: Appropriate action could be to simply resend the order action request.
   Or perhaps the right approach is to terminate the program and require human intervention.
+  (It really depends on your use-case).
-* Download must be completed before trading is allowed.
+* Download must have completed before trading is allowed.
-  In particular, current positions and existing working orders must be known to the trading strategy before it starts sending new order action requests.
+  In particular, accurate positions and working orders must have been received before the trading strategy is allowed to send new order action requests.

-The source code examples are heavily documented to help you better understand the motivations and reasons for specific design patterns.
+The source code samples has been documented to help you better understand the motivations and reasons for specific design patterns.